Paperspace/Docs/explore-train-deploy/workflows/getting-started-with-workflows.md

-# Getting Started with Workflows
+# Creating and Running Workflows

-The following sections describe the details behing creating and running workflows, and authoring new workflow yaml specs.
+The following sections cover creating and running workflows, and authoring new workflow yaml specs.
 If you have never run a workflow before check out the Workflows [quick-start](https://docs.paperspace.com/gradient/get-started/quick-start#advanced-mlops) then return here for more details.

 ## Creating Gradient Workflows